ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

-Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to let the capsule data accumulate in the data stream until they have received a complete DATAGRAM capsule.
-This approach can consume flow control in underlying layers, which might lead to deadlocks if the capsule data exhausts the flow control window.
+Since QUIC DATAGRAM frames are required to fit within a QUIC packet, implementations that reencode DATAGRAM capsules into QUIC DATAGRAM frames might be tempted to accumulate the entire capsule before reencoding it.
+This can cause flow control problems; see {{capsule-protocol}}.

 Note that it is possible for an HTTP extension to use HTTP Datagrams without using the Capsule Protocol.
 For example, if an HTTP extension that uses HTTP